Murder of Kacie Woody: Perpetrator

 David Leslie Fuller (January 18, 1955 – December 4, 2002) was born in Salt Lake City, Utah; the fourth and youngest child of Edward "Ned" and June Fuller.
 His parents were devout Mormons.

-At age 19, he married an unidentified girl, and moved with her to Moab, although they ended their marriage shortly after.
+At age 19, he married an unidentified woman and moved with her to Moab, Utah, although they ended their marriage shortly after.
 He met his future wife Sally Krens in the early 1980s, while he played bass guitar at a local bar.
 They married on May 21, 1983, and moved to Salt Lake City.
 Fuller would remain married to Krens until the time of his death.

 Fuller became a Navy Seabee in 1989, before the couple moved to Gulfport, Mississippi, in which state they had a son.
 They later moved to Maryland, where they had a daughter, and then to San Diego.
 The children were 11 and 7 years old at the time of Fuller's death.

 The family moved to La Mesa around 1997, and Fuller left the Navy two years later.
 As the marriage went on, Fuller developed anger problems and mood swings.
 He also eventually began spending long hours online and taking nighttime walks around the neighborhood while talking on his phone.
 In June 2002, Krens obtained paperwork from a divorce workshop while Fuller took the children to visit his parents.
 When he returned, he was very angry to learn this.

 In August of that year, Child Protective Services of California investigated a report that Fuller had been showering with his daughter; it was eventually concluded that this was untrue.
 Sometime after Fuller moved into his own apartment, still in La Mesa, he was arrested and charged with spousal abuse after he had returned to Krens’ home one night, shoved and screamed at her, and then unlocked a bedroom door with a screwdriver after she had locked herself and the children inside.
 Fuller had also once been arrested and fined for indecent exposure after exposing himself to two young girls, and had been fired from his job as a used car salesman after being caught watching pornography (possibly of children) on the work computer.